matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 - Should be automatically returned to the applications list page
 - Should not see the rejected application anymore
 - Should see 3 applications
+- An email is sent to the student to notify him/her about the rejection
 ```
 - Should update 2 applications by accepting
 ```